OLUDU-PHEBE/LITA_CLASS_DOCUMENTATION/README.md

 ### EXPLORATORY DATA ANALYSIS
-EDA involved the exploring of data to answer important questions about the data such as: what is the overall sales trend? which products are top sellers? which products are what are the products on peak sales
+EDA involved the exploring of data to answer important questions about the data such as:
+- what is the overall Shop sales trend?
+- which products are top sellers?
+- which products are bottom sellers?
+- what are the percentage sales of each shops?

+### DATA ANALYSIS

+###